2ndsleep/2ndsleep.github.io/_drafts/basics/azure_intro/explainers/2023-08-08-azure-hierarchy.md

 ## Management Groups

 Management groups are a way for you to group [subscriptions](#subscriptions) together.
 The reason for this is to restrict access or enforce specific policies for a group of subscriptions.
-More on this in another post.
+This is useful if you're in a large organization or if you're using [landing zones]({% post_url /basics/azure_intro/explainers/2023-09-20-landing-zones %}#management-groups).

 ## Subscriptions